Valmora, New Mexico

-Valmora is a former unincorporated community located in Mora County, New Mexico, United States, located along New Mexico State Road 97, 3.75 mi east-northeast of Watrous.
+Valmora is an unincorporated community located in Mora County, New Mexico, United States.
+The community is located along New Mexico State Road 97, 3.75 mi east-northeast of Watrous.
 State Road 446, the shortest state road in New Mexico at .25 mi, links the community to State Road 97.

-Since 2017, it has been the site of a privately owned holistic retreat center.
+It was founded in 1916 when a tuberculosis sanitarium was established.

 History

-The name "Valmora" is a manufactured word, meaning "in the valley of the Mora river."
+The name "Valmora" was coined to mean "in the valley of the Mora river."
 It was founded in 1916 as a community serving a tuberculosis sanitarium, long since closed.
 Because of this, however, in 1995 Valmora was added to the registry of National Historic Places.